-In its efforts to promote nondiscrimination and as required by law, the district does not discriminate based on race, religion, color, national origin, gender, sex, disability, age, or any other basis prohibited by law in providing education services, activities, and programs, including Career and Technical Education (CTE) programs.
+In its efforts to promote nondiscrimination and as required by law, the district does not discriminate on the basis of race, religion, color, national origin, gender, sex, disability, age, or any other basis prohibited by law in providing education services, activities, and programs, including Career and Technical Education (CTE) programs.
 The district provides equal access to the Boy Scouts and other designated youth groups.

-In accordance with Title IX, the district does not and is required not to discriminate based on sex in its educational programs or activities.
+In accordance with Title IX, the district does not and is required not to discriminate on the basis of sex in its educational programs or activities.
 The requirement not to discriminate extends to admission and employment.
 Inquiries about the application of Title IX may be referred to the district's Title IX Coordinator (see below), to the Assistant Secretary for Civil Rights of the Department of Education, or both.